mehravehj/Balanced-Mixture-of-SuperNets/experiments/Pooling Experiments/cifar/resnet18/README.md

   To study the structure of each architecture, consult ``` rn18_lookup_space.csv  ```

-*  Satnd-alone or individaul training: run following command with the path number (-pn) as an argument, example:
+*  Stand-alone or individaul training: run following command with the path number (-pn) as an argument, example:
   ``` python train_original_baseline_ffcv.py -pn 360 ```